Prose Fiction by Bekah Ferguson

-For this piece I’d been wanting to write another ghost story and when an idea finally took shape, I realized it’d be ten times better in a pioneer setting.
-So I spent a good hour or more researching for every single scene written.
+I’d been wanting to write another ghost story for some time and when an idea finally took form, I suddenly realized it’d be ten times better in a pioneer setting.
+So I spent a good hour or more researching Canadian pioneer history and living for every scene written.

 For this short story, I wanted to write a “Black Mirror” style sci-fi based on a news article I’d read about a real doll on the market that was recalled for collecting private intel on the children who interacted with it.
 The idea quickly morphed into a creepy allegory about smartphone addiction.